 Victim Witness Advocates

 BAWAR’s SART advocacy services are offered when someone who has experienced sexual violence has initiated the reporting process at one of 14 Alameda County Police Departments or at a SART-certified hospital (Highland Hospital in Oakland and Washington Hospital in Fremont).
 Our advocates provide support throughout the police interview and possible forensic medical exam.
-Afterwards, our follow-up services offer ongoing support through future accompaniments at the police station and/or in the court system.
-SART follow-up also includes assistance with Victim’s Compensation applications, in-person peer support and counseling, referrals to BAWAR clinical counseling and referrals for services outside of BAWAR.
+Afterward, our follow-up services offer ongoing support through future accompaniments at the police station and/or in the court system.
+SART follow-up also includes assistance with Victim’s Compensation applications, in-person peer support, follow-up resilience coaching, and referrals to mental health services in the community.